bote112/bote112/README.md

 # Hello!

- I'm Botezatu Cosmin-Adrian, a second-year Computer Science student at the University of Bucharest.
+ I'm Botezatu Cosmin-Adrian, a third-year Computer Science student at the University of Bucharest.

 ## About Me: